SE-ML/se-ml.github.io/_news/esem_paper.md

 inline: true
 ---

-Our paper "Adoption and Effects of Software Engineering Best Practices in Machine Learning" was accepted at ESEM 2020.
+Our paper <a href="/publications">"Adoption and Effects of Software Engineering Best Practices in Machine Learning"</a> was accepted at ESEM 2020.